Jump to:

 Worst Time to Visit Vermont

-April is called “mud season” in Vermont.
+The overall worst time to visit Vermont is in April, which is often called called “mud season”.
 It’s warm enough, so it’s muddy.
 It’s cold enough that most plant growth is stunted.
 While there are few visitors and great deals this month, you’re better off avoiding it altogether.

 The mud gets in the way of any outdoor activities (one of Vermont’s main draws), and even the most lovely small towns don’t look good covered in the brown goop.